 - free text 8681.

-If you drank alcohol while you were pregnant, your child should be assessed for FASD.
+If you drank alcohol while you were pregnant, and have concerns about your child’s development, talk to your GP who may make a referral for an assessment for FASD.
 An accurate diagnosis is important.
-It can help your child to get the care they need and prevent FASD happening again in any later pregnancy.
+It can help your child to get the support they need.

 There is no specific medical test for FASD.
 A diagnosis requires input from a range of professionals including a doctor and a psychologist.
 It will be based on: